BioRobotics Oral Care System

 Using Negative Pressure and Silicone to Maintain Seal; Silicone buffer conforms and presses against the gumline.
 Negative pressure is created when the pump activates

-Note: To respect the protected technology, this public portfolio version intentionally omits technical implementation and testing details.
+Due to the protected nature of the technology, this public portfolio version focuses on the design process, user research, and product experience while omitting proprietary technical implementation and testing details.